#1 – Why is my cycle time longer than when it was new?

 - Trapped metal jamming the elevator sheaves.
 Clean and remove large foreign debris.

-- Elevator belt make not be tracking properly.
+- Elevator belt may not be tracking properly.
 Adjust or replace if needed.

 #4 – Why is my blast wheel motor vibrating so badly?